Open Admissions

 Existing Open Admissions App - Patient Data Not Available for Privacy Reasons

-When I joined the project, I stepped into a team that had never previously worked with a designer.
-It was obvious to me that building trust was the essential first step toward driving meaningful change for our users.
+When I joined the project, the team that had never previously worked with a designer.
+Clearly, the initial step was to build trust on the journey to driving meaningful change for our users.

-I initiated a series of 1:1 meetings with product leaders and key stakeholders—the goal was to establish design as a strategic & collaborative partner from day one.
+I initiated a series of 1:1 meetings with key stakeholders with the goal was to establishing design as a strategic & collaborative partner from day one.
 Through these conversations, the team coalesced around user pain points, alignment on opportunities, & set the tone for a design process that drove immediate impact.

 With trust established and a shared understanding of how we might approach user challenges, I conducted a holistic UX audit of the existing OAS interface.
-My goal was to find where friction thrived—gaps between the interface and real world workflows—and map a path to clarity.
+My goal was to find where friction thrived by identifying gaps between the interface and real world workflows, then map a path to clarity.

-Throughout the audit process, we maintained a regular communication cadence among the product, design, and tech stakeholders.
-These rituals ensured that insights moved quickly from discovery into actionable design priorities.
+Throughout the audit process, we maintained regular communication cadence—these rituals ensured that insights moved quickly from discovery into actionable design priorities.

--Actions within context: enabling users to complete critical updates directly in the interface
+- Time to value: enabling users to complete critical updates directly in the UI

 To ensure design efforts were focused, I created a prioritization matrix to align the team on what mattered most based on findings from the Audit.